TheOdinProject/curriculum/installations/installations.md

 ### Heroku

 Heroku is the cloud hosting service which we'll be using to take our web applications "live".
 On the surface, it acts sort of similarly to Github because you will be pushing your code to Heroku in an almost identical way, but it's performing a very different function.
 Where Github keeps repositories of your code, Heroku actually runs that code on a server for you so your application can be visited by users.
-To make it work seamlessly, you'll want to make sure you've got some helpful tools installed to make your life easier.
+To make it work seamlessly, you'll want to make sure you've got a couple of helpful tools installed to make your life easier.

 ### Sublime Text 2